ScryEngineering/CPS_gatsby/content/tutorial-pages/2018-05-07/SQLite-foreign-keys.md

 ```

 Now given bogus IDs for foreign keys this should just fail.
 But it didn't!
 So I knew something was wrong and immediately wrote a failing test case to cover this behavior.
-After a diversion into the SQLAlchemy docs for foreign keys to see if I'd done something stupid in my ORM definitions but I hadn't spotted anything.
+I spent some time studying the SQLAlchemy docs for foreign keys to see if I'd done something stupid in my ORM definitions but I didn't spot anything.

+So the next thing to look at is the rest of the configuration.
 I'm using SQLite for the tests and I remember that SQL implementations can differ so I look it up issues relating to SQLite.
 Looking into this further it turns out that SQLite doesn't actually enforce FK constraints by default.
-It is this default behavior took me entirely by surprise.
+This default behavior took me entirely by surprise and was the cause of this behavior.

 This is because SQLite only started supporting foreign keys in version 3.6.19, [see their page for details](https://www.sqlite.org/foreignkeys.html).
 So this means that for backwards compatibility reasons you have to turn that functionality on explicitly.
 This means we need to issue the following command: